iumi04/Connect4/README.md

 # Contributions and Feedback

-We welcome contributions and feedback from the open-source community.
+I am welcoming contributions and feedback from the open-source community.
 Feel free to contribute to the project by adding new features, improving the AI algorithms, or enhancing the user interface.
 Your input can help make this Connect4 AI project even more compelling and enjoyable for players.

-Thank you for checking out this Connect4 with AI project!
-We hope you have a great time playing and exploring the world of AI-powered gaming.
+Thank you for checking out this Connect4 AI project!
+I hope you have a great time playing and exploring the world of AI-powered gaming.